Is There a Need for Looking Inside Ourselves to Make Our Dreams and Goals Come True

 I have always believed that in order for an endeavor to be even semi successful, you must want it to be successful.
 If you want something to be a success, you must put in the effort and be willing to make sacrifices.
-People who want to succeed, but refuse to do anything more than voice their dreams rarely succeed.
+People who want to succeed but refuse to do anything more than voice their dreams rarely succeed.
 While, I believe, it is true that some people are destined for greatness and others for mediocrity, passively standing still, waiting for destiny to take over, is a great way of making sure you die unfilled.
-We are given a set amount of chances in life.
+We are given a set number of chances in life.
 If we blow them all, we aren’t given a “do over.”

 I once had this friend who had her cards read religiously.
 One evening, she was told that her dreams of becoming a doctor would come true.
 The psychic saw her as a doctor, no question about it.
 Believing that her future was set, she began to slack off in school.
 Her grades slipped dramatically.
 She barely made it out of her junior year.
 When senior year rolled around, she went into panic mode.
 Would Tufts judge her solely on her junior year academic performance?
 Would she still be able to get into her dream school?
 When last I heard, after proving herself at her “fourth choice” college, she had transferred into Tufts.
 I am glad things have worked out for her.
 Yet, why did my friend who had been a studious, hard worker her whole life suddenly stop in her tracks and believe that fate would take over?
 In general, why do many people give up after putting in so much effort?